smartdevicelink/sdl_app_library_guides/docs/Getting Started/Integration Basics/index.md

 ```

 ### Voice Recognition synonyms
-Voice Recognition synonyms can be usd to itentivy the application
+Voice Recognition synonyms can be usd to identify the application
 ```java
 Vector<String> vrSynonyms = new Vector<>();
 vrSynonyms.add("App Name");